arunjain27/arunjain27/README.md

 ### 💼 **Experience**

 - **Software Developer** at Motherson Technology Services Limited (July 2024 – Present)
-  - Developed an attendance management system with Spring Boot and MySQL, integrating global API for accurate time zone tracking.
+  - Spearheaded the development of an attendance management system using **Spring Boot** and **MySQL**, incorporating a global API for accurate time zone tracking.
-  - Used JPA repository for scalable data management and real-time check-ins.
+  - Implemented **JPA repository** for efficient data management and ensured real-time check-ins with photo upload verification.

 - **Web Developer Intern** at Mirus Solutions Pvt Ltd (July 2023 - August 2023)
-  - Designed responsive websites using HTML, CSS, and JavaScript, optimized for performance and accessibility.
+  - Crafted responsive and performance-optimized websites using **HTML**, **CSS**, and **JavaScript**.
-  - Achieved a Lighthouse score of 96% in accessibility, 90% in SEO.
+  - Enhanced website accessibility and SEO, achieving Lighthouse scores of 96% in accessibility and 90% in SEO.

 - **Freelancer** (March 2023 - April 2023)
-  - Developed a full-featured e-commerce platform with integrated PayPal, reducing payment processing time by 30%.
+  - Developed a comprehensive e-commerce platform for gift and stationery sales, integrating **PayPal** for seamless transactions and reducing payment processing time by 30%.
+  - Designed an **Admin Portal** to facilitate efficient product management and scalability.

 ---